Sahil-Tomar/Sahil-Tomar/README.md

 ### 👋 Hi, I’m Sahil Tomar.
-- 💻 I am a third-year undergraduate in the **Department of Biological Sciences and BioEngineering** at **Indian Institute of Technology, Kanpur**.
+- 💻 I am a final year undergraduate in the **Department of Biological Sciences and BioEngineering** at **Indian Institute of Technology, Kanpur**.
 - 👀 I’m interested in **Machine-Learning** and **Deep Learning** techniques and thier implementations in the fields of **Finance** and **Computational Biology**.
 - 🌱 I’m also working on my skills in **Data Structures and Algorithms** problems.